fluencelabs/ethdenver-2023/README.md

 Use the [fRPC-Starter](./fRPC-Starter/) code in your dAPP instead of using one centralized RPC SaaS and submit your repo, a dockerized demo of your dAPP and a 60 to 90 second video how fRPC has helped your dAPP to stay WEB3.

-### fRPC Improvements -- USDC 2500, USDC 1,000, USDC 500

-Think you can improve on fRPC substrate such as alternative quorum processes?
-Go ahead!
-Three prices for the good (USDC 500), better (USDC 1,000) and best (USDC 1,500) improvement proposals and corresponding implementations for fRPC are up for grabs.

-Provide your code, ample and generous documentation, a dockerized demo of your solution and a one to three minute video describing your improvements.

 ### Wallet Native fRPC -- USDC 15,000

 The fRPC substrate provided is currently not integrated into the leading WEB3 frameworks.
 We want you to change that!
 Specifically, we want you to take the [fRPC substrate](./fRPC-Starter/) and integrate it into the (middleware of the) leading wallet sdks as a parameterizable API choice, e.g.: